worlddemocrats/federation/CONSTITUTION.md

 ### Section 6.
 Chairperson of the Executive Committee

 The Chairperson of the Executive Committee leads the execution of the World Democrats' operations.
-Appointed by the President and approved by the Representative Assembly, they ensure the proper execution of policies, propose new policy changes, and present the annual budget to the Representative Assembly.
+Appointed by the President and approved by the Representative Assembly, they ensure the proper execution of policies and propose new policy changes.
 The Chairperson is accountable to the Representative Assembly and can be called upon to answer questions, justify decisions, and provide clarity on actions of the Executive Committee.

 ### Section 7.
 President and Vice President